-Maine is a geographically large, rural, state of 1.3M citizens, like many other states with limited funds and opportunities to keep pace.
+Maine is a geographically large, rural, state of 1.3M citizens that typically ranks in the bottom 10% of all US states in surveys of economic prosperity.
 Thus, Maine's Office of Information Technology (OIT) is regularly challenged to do more with less, and the staff takes pride in what it continues to accomplish within tight financial constraints.